Owen Jones (American politician)

-Owen Jones (December 29, 1819 – December 25, 1878) was an American politician from Pennsylvania who served as a Democratic member of the U.S. House of Representatives for Pennsylvania's 5th congressional district for one term from 1857 to 1859.
+Owen Jones (December 29, 1819 – December 25, 1878) was an American lawyer and politician from Pennsylvania who served as a Democratic member of the U.S. House of Representatives for Pennsylvania's 5th congressional district for one term from 1857 to 1859.

 During the American Civil War he raised a troop of cavalry that would become Company B of the 1st Pennsylvania Cavalry Regiment and served as colonel.

 Early life and education

 Owen Jones was born on December 29, 1819, near Ardmore, Pennsylvania, to Jonathan and Mary (nee McClenaghan) Jones.
 He attended the public schools and graduated from the University of Pennsylvania in Philadelphia.
 He studied law in Philadelphia under William M. Meredith.
 He was admitted to the bar of Montgomery County, Pennsylvania, in 1842, and commenced practice in Ardmore.
 He also was active in agriculture and raised animals and worked on the improvement of farming techniques.
 In 1845, he purchased a former estate in West Philadelphia and realized a huge gain in value.
 He served as a county commissioner.